Call for Proposals

 The deadline to submit your completed Value of Academic Libraries Travel Scholarship Application for the current round of awards is 5 p.m.
-Central Time on Friday, August 31, 2018.
+Central Time on Friday, February 15, 2019.
 Applicants will receive notice of the status of their travel scholarship applications by April 1, 2019.
 The conference travel must take place before August 31, 2019.

 Electronic submissions are required.
 Email a single PDF file of all required documents to Sara Goek, firstname.lastname@example.org.

 Award recipients must:

 - Submit a claim for reimbursable expenses – not exceeding the proposed costs – by Aug.
 31, 2019.
 Include the reimbursement request form and all required documentation.